Healthy Homes Assessment Waipatu

 Draught Stopping Waipatu

-Draughts increase the likelihood of less temperature in homes.
-A draughty home costs more to heat, which results in wasting energy and resulting in higher bills.
+Draughts can lead to less temperature in households.
+A draughty house will cost more to heat, meaning wasting energy and resulting in higher bills.

 What are unreasonable gaps or holes?

-You don’t need to cover up gaps or holes in the construction.
-For instance, small gaps around windows and doors may be required to allow for the movement of the building when the home is heated and cools so that they can still be opened and closed rather than securing.
-We will examine all doors and windows in an Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes in the construction.
+For example, tiny gaps around windows and doors may be required to allow for the movement of the building when the house gets warmer and cooler, to allow them to be closed and opened rather than sticking.
+We will examine the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections